 - Cleanse the body of all harmful substances

 - Provide the patient with tools to live healthily outside of the rehab clinic

 - Discover the root of the addiction and deal with the problem in therapy

 - Offer a supportive community of professionals and people who are going through the same process.

 There are a variety of ways to attend rehab and all depend on the length of services that need to be undergone.
 Inpatients or residents of a rehab clinic will have round-the-clock care for extended periods of time, anywhere from a month upwards.

 The difference of treatment length and service depends on the patient themselves and how far along the road to rehabilitation they are.
-More severe cases will need to be admitted on an inpatient basis, whereas those who are doing well with their rehab may only be required to attend sessions as a way to check in and remind themselves of the lessons learnt.
+More severe cases will need to be admitted on an inpatient basis, whereas those who are doing well with their rehab may only be required to attend sessions as a way to check-in and remind themselves of the lessons learned.

 There are many things that people will need to learn during their stay in a drug rehab centre and one of the most important of these will be how to deal with relapse triggers.
 These are the obstacles in the path of early recovery that the individual is likely to have to deal with.

 It is of really important that people in Reading who are trying to break away from addiction are aware of these relapse triggers so that they can be completely avoided.
 One of the best places to pick up this knowledge will be in a drug and alcohol rehab.